-Located on the north shore of the Swan River, the Elizabeth Quay development is a $440m project delivered by the State Government designed to revitalise Perth and embrace one of the city’s best natural assets.
+Located on the north shore of the Swan River, the Elizabeth Quay development project was designed and delivered by the State Government to revitalise Perth and embrace one of the city’s best natural assets.
 Part of the development included the construction of a pedestrian and cyclist bridge, forming an iconic feature of Elizabeth Quay.

 The Elizabeth Quay Pedestrian Bridge contract was awarded to DASSH (a JV between Decmil, SRG Limited and Hawkins Civil).
 DASSH handled the construction of the 110m long, 22m high double arch, cable stay suspension bridge – the first of its kind in Perth.
 The bridge provides a link from Williams Landing to the new island, reinstating the pedestrian and cyclist access from the Narrows Bridge to the Causeway.